 You may be planning to visit a beach or two so make sure to bring your favorite sunscreen with you.
 Being so close to the equator you will burn if you’re not careful.

-I found that there are many store in Thailand with body cream, but the ingredients are not listed in English.
+I found that there are many stores in Thailand with body cream, but the ingredients are not listed in English.
 It might be best if you bring your own from home.
-I love this sunscreen that has zinc oxide and has worked well on our fair skinned kiddos.
+I love this sunscreen that has zinc oxide and has worked well on our fair-skinned kiddos.